-The Andy Markwart Horizon Award, presented by the AAEA Professional Improvement Foundation (PIF), is an annual award given to an AAEA member who embodies the youthful vigor, energy, passion, dedication and creativity shown by Andy in his volunteer work for AAEA for many years.
-Andy, editor of The Furrow, died in 2006 from heart problems.
+The Andy Markwart Horizon Award, presented by the ACN Professional Improvement Foundation (PIF), is an annual award given to an ACN member who embodies the youthful vigor, energy, passion, dedication, and creativity shown by Andy in his volunteer work for ACN for many years.
+Andy, the editor of The Furrow, died in 2006 from heart problems.

-- Open to any AAEA member age 35 and younger.
+- Open to any ACN member age 35 and younger.

 - References.
 Two professional references (one from current employer).